bstewart/princeton_methods_camp/about.md

 We would also like to acknowledge the many other people who have shaped the material including: the instructional staff of the Math Camp for the Department of Politics at Princeton and the instructional staff of the Math Camp for the Department of Government at Harvard.

-All of the teaching materials that we created are available under a [Creative Commons-By](https://creativecommons.org/licenses/by/4.0/) license.
-You can find them on [GitHub](https://github.com/bstewart/princeton_methods_camp).
+All of the teaching materials that we created are available on [GitHub](https://github.com/bstewart/princeton_methods_camp).
 Please feel free to use and improve them.